znkbnk/React-ashton/README.md

 Clear the search term.
 Render the search bar component, create input field for entering the search term and button to trigger the search.

+Lesson 6: Create Slider/Carousel and Contact Form

+Contact Form:

+Start by creating a React functional component named Contact.
+Inside the Contact component, initialize the state using the useState hook.
+The state should include properties for display, firstName, lastName, phone, email, and textarea.
+Implement the inputCheck function to handle input validation.
+This function will be called when any input field changes.
+Implement the submitCheck function to perform form validation when the submit button is clicked.
+In the return statement of the component, render the form with input fields and the submit button.
+Attach event handlers for the onChange and onClick events.
+Fill in the remaining JSX structure for the form, including the header and other input fields.

+Slider/Carousel:

+Install React Slick and its required styles: npm install react-slick slick-carousel Initializes a variable settings with configuration options for the Slider component.
+In the return statement include a container for the 'Slider' component with 'n' slides.
+Add a content container with a heading and paragraph, and finally, the Footer component.